kaseen/BlockJuice/README.md

 yarn install
 ```

-To deploy to Sepolia testnet run the following script:
+To deploy to Sepolia testnet, run the following script:
 ```shell
 yarn hardhat run scripts/deploy.js --network sepolia
 ```

 Address (and abi) of deployed contract will be saved in file frontend.json.

-To run tests on local Ethereum network (built-in with Hardhat) run following script:
+To run tests on local Ethereum network (built-in with Hardhat), first comment line no. 101 and uncomment line no. 102 (to use hardcoded value for ETH price on local network instead of Chainlink Price Feed), and then run following script:
 ```shell
 yarn hardhat test
 ```